image

 Fude DE Mannen ふでDEまんねん Profit model

-The Fude DE Mannen also comes in limited editions with special colors like this one with a clear barrel and yellow cap that I got from the online Sailor Shop in Japan.
+The Fude DE Mannen also comes in limited editions with special colors like this Lecoule model with a clear barrel and yellow cap that I got from the online Sailor Shop in Japan.

 yellow Fude DE Mannen ふでDEまんねん

-Still, one thing the original long model has going in its favor is its iconic design which is now recognised by artists all over the world.
+Still, one thing the long model has in its favor is the iconic design which is recognised all over the world.

-The length makes it appear more slim, but all the Fude DE Mannen barrels I have tried are actually the same diameter and even interchangeable.
+The length makes it appear more slim, but all the Fude DE Mannen barrels I have tried (original long model, Profit Junior and Lecoule) are actually the same diameter and even interchangeable.

-The long barrel does have enough room to carry a spare cartridge, which can be a life saver when you are sketching on location.
+The long barrel has enough room to carry a spare cartridge, which can be a life saver when you are sketching on location.

-But that spare cartridge rattles in the barrel, which can be very distracting.
+But that spare cartridge rattles in the barrel, which was distracting.

 Fude DE Mannen ふでDEまんねん with spring